Wat Rong Khun: Structures and symbolism

 When completed, the white temple compound will have nine buildings, including the existing ubosot, a hall of relics, a meditation hall, an art gallery, and living quarters for monks.

 Bridge of "the cycle of rebirth"

 The main building at the white temple, the ubosot, is reached by crossing a bridge over a small lake.
 In front of the bridge are hundreds of outreaching hands that symbolize unrestrained desire.
-The bridge proclaims that the way to happiness is by foregoing temptation, greed, and desire.
-Next to the lake stand two very elegant Kinnaree, half-human, half-bird creatures from Buddhist mythology.
+The bridge symbolizes the way to happiness—by foregoing temptation, greed, and desire.
+Next to the lake stand two Kinnaree, half-human, half-bird creatures from Buddhist mythology.

 Gate of heaven

 After crossing the bridge, the visitor arrives at the "gate of heaven", guarded by two creatures representing Death and Rahu, who decides the fate of the dead.
 In front of the ubosot are several meditative Buddha images.